 337L Social Psychology Lab (1)

 Students are introduced to research methods in social psychology.
 Groups will engage in a variety of predesigned projects and will complete a project of their own design.
 Corequisite: PSYC 337.

-339 Physiological Psychology (3)
+339 Introduction to Neuroscience (3)